 Another way trees are impacted by construction projects is through the damage or cutting of vital tree roots from service vehicles or equipment.
 Trees rely on root systems to provide essential nutrients and soil minerals, so the loss of tree roots can cause the tree to decline and even become unstable over time.
 This could lead to tree death and require the total removal of the tree.

 Finally, construction projects can also damage tree health by compacting nearby soil and hardening it over time.
 When soil is compacted by traffic or heavy equipment, it loses the ability to absorb water, oxygen, and soil nutrients, weakening its root system and leading to tree failure.

 If construction projects are expected to begin soon on your property or a neighboring property, consider Tree Preservation Services from LMC.
 Our team of Certified Arborists and Landscape Professionals can assess the health and safety of your trees and construct protective barriers around it to reduce the likelihood of tree damage during construction.
 In addition, Soil Aeration services can also help to loosen soil compacted due to construction equipment or heavy service vehicles.

-For more information on how LMC can help protect trees before, during, and after construction projects on residential or commercial properties, contact our office today at 713-688-2435 or fill out our online form to request a free consultation.
+For more information on how LMC can help protect trees before, during, and after construction projects on commercial properties, contact our office today at 713-688-2435 or fill out our online form to request a free consultation.